List of Intel chipsets: LGA 1200

 LGA 1200 is a CPU socket designed for Comet Lake and Rocket Lake desktop CPUs.
-Like its predecessors, LGA 1200 has the same amount of pins its name would suggest: 1200.
+Like its predecessors, LGA 1200 has the same number of pins its name would suggest: 1200.
 Under the hood, LGA 1200 is a modified version of LGA 1151, its predecessor.
 It features 49 additional protruding pins that are used to improve power delivery and provide support for eventual updates with I/O features.